Administrative policy regarding provision of cellular devices to university employees

 (1) Personal Ownership with University Stipend

-(a) Employees authorized to receive a stipend will be paid at a rate of $50 per month for a standard voice plan and $90 per month for employees required to obtain a voice and data plan.
+(a) Employees authorized to receive a stipend will be paid at a rate of fifty dollars per month for a standard voice plan and ninety dollars per month for employees required to obtain a voice and data plan.
 The employee selects and contracts for cellular service.
 Since this will be a personally-owned plan, there are no limitations for the lawful personal usage of the cellular device.

-(b) The rates described above are subject to annual review and may be adjusted by the vice president for finance and administration based upon changes in business conditions.
+(b) The rates described in this rule are subject to annual review and may be adjusted by the vice president for finance and administration based upon changes in business conditions.

 (c) The stipend is additionally intended to provide partial funding for the maintenance and the replacement of a cellular device.